hackbg/fadroma/README.md

 [Distributed application groundwork](https://fadroma.tech) developed at [**Hack.bg**](https://hack.bg).

-Fadroma is a scriptable equivalent to Docker Compose for building innovative dApps on CosmWasm-enabled backends.
+Fadroma is a scriptable equivalent to Docker Compose and more for building innovative dApps on CosmWasm-enabled backends.

 |Component|Package|Docs|